<input type="password">

 Password input boxes generally work just like other textual input boxes; the main difference is the obscuring of the content to prevent people near the user from reading the password.

-A simple password input
+A basic password input

 Here we see the most basic password input, with a label established using the <label> element.